7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 But because it is mostly on the water, the temperatures are much more mild compared to the rest of the country.

 That being said, Summers are always hot, mostly dry but typically quite humid.
-The winters can be cold but that has changed in the last years.
+The winters can be cold but there has been less snow in the last few years.

 Being an atypical Floridian myself, I have yet to buy a winter coat though there have been a handful of days that I thought it would be useful.

-It is also relatively flat, with a few exceptions, though you don’t always feel like it when you’re walking up the hills to go to your Turkish lesson or carrying all the things back from the market down the street.
+It is also relatively flat, with a few exceptions, though it doesn’t always feel like it when you have to walk up the hill to go to a Turkish lesson or when you are carrying all your purchases back from the market down the street.

 Food & Drink